Safe Toxic Household Hazardous Products Collection Open to Member Towns

 Waste Acceptance requirements:

-- Waste must be visible, accessible, and in a single layer
+- Waste must be visible, accessible, and packed in a single layer

-Open first Wednesday & following Saturday, 9 am - 1 pm, March to December Except for holidays & weather permitting.
-Closed During Rain or Snow.
+Open the first Wednesday & following Saturday of each month, 9 am - 1 pm, March to December except for holidays, & weather permitting.
+Closed during rain or snow.
 Reopens when rain stops.

 Check for acceptability of items not listed